 In the last years, I’ve been using LinkedIn as a tool to meet people that could help me grow professionally.
 Yet never thought of it as a social selling tool.
 That is also because as a former financial analyst I wasn’t focused on sales, lead generation or digital marketing.
-Yet for more than a year, I’ve been using advanced social selling tactics through LinkedIn.
+Yet for more than three years, I’ve been using advanced social selling tactics through LinkedIn.

-In fact, as a Head of Business Development, I’ve spent time and resources (a lot of trial and errors) to master this tool that turned out to be the most powerful to hack the growth of any business.
+In fact, as a Head of Business Development, I’ve spent time and resources (a lot of trial and errors) to master this tool that turned out to be the most effective weapon for the biz-dev guy.
 Indeed, LinkedIn can help you generate conversions and relationships very quickly.
 Those conversations often turn in deals, partnerships, PR and more.

 In this article, I want to show you what tactics I’ve been using but also how to use LinkedIn as your primary social selling tool.

 Instead, hubspot.com defines Social Selling in 100 words as: